Fepelus/getPrices/README.md

 `[YAHOO|VANGUARD] [^ ]+`

-That is, the start of the line must match a member of a set of strings given in the file `/config/parser.go` which currently is `YAHOO` or `VANGUARD`.
+That is, the start of the line must match the keys of a map given in the file `/fetcher/fetcher.go` which currently is `YAHOO` or `VANGUARD`.
 This is followed by a single space character and a single ticker identifier which is anything that is not a space character.
-If there is a space after the ticker identifier then it is ignored along with everything after it.
+If there is a space after the ticker identifier then the space is ignored along with everything on the line after it.

 The first token is referred to in the code as a `broker` which is not a good name: a better name would be something